cfu288/mere-medical/apps/docs/docs/getting-started/deploy-to-do.md

 ---
 sidebar_position: 2
-description: Deploy Mere Medical to Digital Ocean with one click
+description: Deploy Mere Medical to Digital Ocean with One click
 ---

 # 1-Click Deploy to Digital Ocean